albee-official/rust-defense-control/README.md

 # Control

+**⚠️ In Development**
+This project is actively being worked on and is not yet considered stable or production‑ready.

 Control is a Windows desktop application written in Rust that interfaces with a defense system over USB.
 The project was developed as part of a university group assignment and demonstrates user authentication, real‑time sensor monitoring, and command transmission to the hardware.